The Hobbit: An Unexpected Journey is a

 The BBFC spoke further about the cuts in Podcast 45 The Hunger Games

 Before the film's formal UK classification, Lionsgate, the UK distributor of The Hunger Games, approached the BBFC for classification advice.
-Lionsgate made clear that they were looking
+Lionsgate made clear that they were looking for

-some of the violence and gore, such as the tending of bloody wounds, required the 15 category.
+the violence and gore, such as the tending of bloody wounds, required the 15 category.

 We also considered at this early stage whether the theme and overall tone of the film were appropriate for 12-year-olds.
-Although the
+Although the concept

-concept of children and young people being forced to fight and kill one another is potentially disturbing, we concluded that the futuristic and fantastical nature of the setting distanced the sense of threat from reality.
-The film is also alive to
+of children and young people being forced to fight and kill one another is potentially disturbing, we concluded that the futuristic and fantastical nature of the setting distanced the sense of threat from reality.
+The film is also alive to ethical

-ethical questions and we believed young teenagers were likely to understand that the film, like the novel, is a critique of violence and of media manipulation.
+questions and we believed young teenagers were likely to understand that the film, like the novel, is a critique of violence and of media manipulation.
 Indeed, it vividly invites its viewers to use and develop their media literacy skills.

 The story has some similarities to The Lord of the Flies, which is taught in schools to the same age group.
 If anything, the latter takes a bleaker view of human nature.